 Honours & Awards:

-Sergeant Peter Littlewood was awarded the M.M. for gallant and distinguished services in operations in the South Arabian Federation.
+Sergeant Peter Littlewood was awarded the Military Medal for gallant and distinguished services in operations in the South Arabian Federation.

 During October and November 1966, Corporal (now Sergeant) Littlewood was the 81mm Mortar Section N.C.O. of X Company, 45 Commando, Royal Marines, and was operating with the company in the Wadi Taym area of Qutaibi Province in the South Arabian Federation.
 On 14th October, X Company position was heavily attacked by dissidents from two directions at once with mortars and blindicides from the south, and automatic and rifle fire from the west.
 The mortar pit sangar suffered a direct hit from a blindicide and enemy mortar shells were landing close by.